 Trading Days in Foreign Markets and Non-Equity Markets

 Even countries that observe similar holidays may find them on different days.
-For example, Canada also celebrates Thanksgiving but does so on a different day than the United States.
-In Canada, Thanksgiving is celebrated on the second Monday of October, as opposed to the fourth Thursday in November.
-Therefore, stocks listed on the Toronto Stock Exchange still trade on American Thanksgiving, but not on Canadian Thanksgiving.
+For example, Canada also celebrates Thanksgiving but does so on another day than the United States.
+In Canada, Thanksgiving is celebrated on the second Monday of October instead of the fourth Thursday in November.
+Therefore, stocks listed on the Toronto Stock Exchange still trade on American Thanksgiving but not on Canadian Thanksgiving.

-Foreign markets are not the only markets that have a different schedule.
+Foreign markets are not the only markets that have a different schedules.

 Trading and Stock Market Holidays

-While the impact is relatively minimal, the holiday schedule does have some impact on the stock market.
+While the impact is relatively minimal, the holiday schedule does affect the stock market.
 Often, trading volume decreases during certain holidays, especially those that frequently involve travel or taking time off.
 During certain holidays there also tends to be a slight drop in business news, which further encourages a decrease in trading volume.

 A few patterns have emerged around various trading holidays.

-While not always the case, the S&P 500 (an index commonly used to track the performance of the stock market) tends to see stock prices dip on the final trading day of the calendar year, and increase on the first trading day of the new year.
-This is in part due to the financial implications of tax-loss harvesting and rebalancing of portfolios.
+While not always the case, the S&P 500 (an index commonly used to track the performance of the stock market) tends to see stock prices dip on the final trading day of the calendar year and increase on the first trading day of the new year.
+This is partly due to the financial implications of tax-loss harvesting and the rebalancing of portfolios.

 The opposite often occurs around Good Friday, which has historically seen stock prices increase the trading day before and decrease the trading day after.
 Losses have often occurred both on the trading day before and after Presidents’ Day, while gains have been seen on the trading days both before and after Thanksgiving and Christmas.